think-simply/trySkipLogin/README.md

 3. Install following packages
    npm install

+4. Run npx playwright codegen --save-storage=playwright/.auth/admin.json to store cookie and session for all tests

-4. Run testcase by using following command: npm test
+5. Run testcase by using following command: npm test

-5. View the test report in : index.html
+6. View the test report in : index.html